Friday, August 31, 2012

 And the 201K

 I'm going to skip ahead now...past the era of the Touch & Sew, the Fashion Mate, the Genie, the Stylist...past the Athena and all the early electronic models... right up to the computerized models of today.
 Somewhere along the way gears were no longer made of metal, but nylon.
-I don't know when the plastic began to creep in, that is lost in the mists of time for me, but over the last 40 years the sewing machine has morphed into the Bucket-O-Plastic as we know it today.
+I don't know exactly when the plastic began to creep in (I think about the late 1960s) but over the last 40 years the domestic sewing machine has morphed into the blob of plastic as we know it today.
 A mid-range sewing machine today costs anywhere from $200-$1000 and looks like this

 The machine housing and the knobs are all plastic.
 Unbelievably even the presser bar lever is plastic.
 That is a lever that gets constant use, how long before it snaps off?
 The cheap plastic construction almost makes it seem like a toy.